-- II.
-Qualitative Analysis.
-Elective.-Lecture and laboratory work, including the detection and separation of the metals, and the identification of the acids.
-Open to those who have completed course I. Six hours a week, counted in the course as three. - III.
-Organic Chemistry.
-Elective.-Lecture and laboratory work.
-This course includes a study of the alipratic and aromatic series with a preparation of the more important compounds.
-Open to those who have completed course I. Six hours a week, counted in the course as three.
+3. Quantitative Analysis.-Lecture and laboratory work.
+This includes an introduction to the gravimetric and volumetric analysis, and the quantitative separation of the metals.
+Open to those who have completed courses 1 and 2.
+One year, six hours a week, counted in the course as three.

+4. Organic Chemistry.-Lecture and laboratory work.
+This course includes a study of the aliphatic and aromatic series, with a preparation of the more important compounds.
+Open to those who have completed course 1.
+One year, six hours a week, counted in the course as three.